Who are the Institutional Holders in Ideanomics Inc. (IDEX)?

 The top institutional shareholder in the company is Susquehanna International Group, LLP with over 5.05 million shares valued at $10.04 million.
 The investor’s holdings represent 2.11% of the IDEX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is M&T Bank with 4.58 million shares valued at $9.11 million to account for 1.92% of the shares outstanding.
 The other top investors are Shaw D.E. & Co., Inc. which holds 0.95 million shares representing 0.40% and valued at over $1.88 million, while Virtu Financial LLC holds 0.31% of the shares totaling 0.74 million with a market value of $1.48 million.

-The stock witnessed a -12.23% loss in the last 1 month and extending the period to 3 months gives it a 23.35%, and is -9.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.69% over the week and 11.16% over the month.
+The stock witnessed a -0.94% loss in the last 1 month and extending the period to 3 months gives it a 61.22%, and is 12.86% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.81% over the week and 10.53% over the month.

 Ideanomics Inc. (IDEX) Analyst Forecasts